wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/managing_plugins.md

 1. Copy folder `plugins/xivo-snom/8.7.3.25` to `plugins/xivo-snom/8.7.3.25.5`
 2. Update `VERSION` number in `plugins/xivo-snom/8.7.3.25.5/entry.py`
 3. Update `VERSION` number in `plugins/xivo-snom/8.7.3.25.5/plugin-info`
-4. Download the new firmwares files (`.bin` files from [snom website](https://service.snom.com/display/wiki/Deskphones+Firmware))
+4. Download the new firmware files (`.bin` files from [snom website](https://service.snom.com/display/wiki/Deskphones+Firmware))
 5. Update `VERSION` number and URIs in `plugins/xivo-snom/8.7.3.25.5/pkgs/pkgs.db` (with URIs of downloaded files from the Snom website)